 The Deputy Inspector General (DIG) Operations of Lahore Police, Haider Ashraf, exudes optimism as he discussed the many new initiatives that he and his colleagues have taken for reforming Lahore Police.
 He is hopeful that it will provide a new face to the police force: one which is softer and more citizen-friendly but, at the same time, vigilant and ruthless for criminals.

 Indeed, this is the modus operandi of police in developed countries.
 Though how close the Lahore police is in achieving such a high standard is a question for many.

 “We are not a model police force as of yet, but we have just started walking in the right direction,” Haider explains as he throws caution to the wind.
 But confidence seeps in as the DIG challenges to witness and judge the performance of his force by any standards.

-Such claims piqued our curiosity, compelling us to meet with Superintendent of Police (SP) Model Town, Lahore Police, Capt (r) Mustansar Feroz.
-In his early thirties, Mustansar proudly talks about his three-year long journey that started in 2013 when he was stationed in Islamabad as SP City.
+Such claims piqued our curiosity, compelling us to meet with the Superintendent of Police (SP) Model Town, Lahore Police, Capt (r) Mustansar Feroz.
+In his early thirties, Mustansar proudly talks about his three-year-long journey that started in 2013 when he was stationed in Islamabad as SP City.

 “Just a few years back, even for me, there was no way to verify the credentials of any person or vehicle on the spot,” the SP admitted.

 “But now, when we are fighting against ever more trained and well-equipped terrorists and criminals, we couldn’t wait much and had to upgrade ourselves with what technology offers us today,” Mustansar added.

 Vehicle Verification System